Unique Geometry and Texture from Corresponding Image Patches: Ambiguous cases

 and select the true warp at position $(x, y)$ to be:

 where $R(\phi)$ is a matrix representing rotation by angle $\phi$.

-Applying the warps $\{T(x, y)\}$ to a square texture element and using them to paint the truncated hemisphere for which $\lambda \leq x^2 + y^2 \leq 1$ results in the image shown in Fig.~\ref{fig:sphere}(a).
-Figure~\ref{fig:sphere}(b) shows the true surface normals (visualized as an RGB image by linearly scaling them to the range $[0, 1]$), and true texture element.
+Applying the warps $\{T(x, y)\}$ to a square texture element and using them to paint the hemispherical section produces the image shown in Fig.~\ref{fig:sphere}(a).
+Figure~\ref{fig:sphere}(b) shows the true surface normals (visualized as an RGB image by linearly scaling them to the range $[0, 1]$) and true texture element; and Figure~\ref{fig:sphere}(c) renders the shape from a different viewpoint and with shading.

 Let us choose: